-Fixing the obervable components of χ , the earnings and choice outcomes adopt the structure of a hidden markov model with one permanent latent state (type k) and one time-varying latent state (η).
-Identification of outcome and transition probabilities in this setting may come from various sources, including (1) the presence of observables that sufficiently shift outcome probabilities (Kasahara and Shimotsu, 2009); (2) outcome probabilities being sufficiently informative (as defined by a rank condition on the emission matrix) with respect to the hidden state (Bonhomme et al., 2017); (3) or relatively weaker completeness conditions with a sufficiently long panel (Hu and Shum, 2012).
-Because of (1) substantial variation in state-specific policies, local unemployment rates, and randomly assigned welfare policies; (2) 9 observed choices and continuously distributed observed earnings; and (3) panels at least as long as 16 periods, identification in this setting may be achieved from any one of these three sources.
+Fixing the observable components of $\chi$ , the earnings and choice outcomes adopt the structure of a hidden Markov model with one permanent latent state (type k) and one time-varying latent state ( $\eta$ ).
+Identification of outcome and transition probabilities in this setting may come from various sources, including (1) the presence of observables that sufficiently shift outcome probabilities (Kasahara and Shimotsu 2009); (2) outcome probabilities being sufficiently informative (as defined by a rank condition on the emission matrix) with respect to the hidden state (Bonhomme, Jochmans, and Robin 2017); (3) or relatively weaker completeness conditions with a sufficiently long panel (Hu and Shum 2012).
+Because of (1) substantial variation in statespecific policies, local unemployment rates, and randomly assigned welfare policies; (2) 9 observed choices and continuously distributed observed earnings; and (3) panels at least as long as 16 periods, identification in this setting may be achieved from any one of these three sources.